CartoDB/analytics-toolbox-core/clouds/bigquery/modules/doc/h3/H3_POLYFILL.md

 Returns an array with all the H3 cell indexes which intersect a given polygon, line or point.
 It will return `null` on error (invalid geography type or resolution out of bounds).

 This function is equivalent to using [`H3_POLYFILL_MODE](h3#h3_polyfill) with mode `intersects`.
-If th input geometry is a polygon check that function for more options and better performance.
+If the input geometry is a polygon check that function for more options and better performance.

 * `geography`: `GEOGRAPHY` representing the area to cover.
 * `resolution`: `INT64` number between 0 and 15 with the [H3 resolution](https://h3geo.org/docs/core-library/restable).